jollyjerr/knowledge/math/statistics/probability/counting.md

 P(second roll is two more than first roll) = P({13,24,35,46}) = 1/9 (4/36)
 ```

+Another question you see a lot is a test has 20 5 answer questions, it can be
+completed 5^20 ways.

 ## Permutations

 Any ordered sequence of k objects taken from a set of n distinct objects is